gugucharm/MyContactsApp/README.md

 # MyContactsApp Documentation

-This README outlines the libraries, classes and methods descriptions, as well as the process of compiling the project.
+This README outlines the libraries, classes' and methods' descriptions, as well as the process of compiling the project.

 ## Libraries and frameworks used in the project